kubecost/docs/install-and-configure/advanced-configuration/key-rotation.md

 ## Adding cloud provider keys

 There are multiple methods for adding cloud provider keys to Kubecost when configuring a cloud integration.
-The preferred and most common is via the multi-cloud _cloud-integration.json_ Kubernetes secret.
-The second method is to define the appropriate secret in Kubecost's [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values.yaml).
-The final method to configure keys is via the Kubecost Settings page.
+This article will cover all three procedures.
 Be sure to use the same method that was used during the initial installation of Kubecost when rotating keys.
 See the [Cloud Integrations](/install-and-configure/install/cloud-integration/README.md) doc for additional details.

+1. The preferred and most common is via the multi-cloud _cloud-integration.json_ Kubernetes secret.
+2. The second method is to define the appropriate secret in Kubecost's [_values.yaml_](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values.yaml).
+3. The final method to configure keys is via the Kubecost Settings page.

-The sequence for setting up your key is:
+The primary sequence for setting up your key is:

 1. Modify the appropriate Kubernetes secret, Helm value, or update via the Settings page.
 2. Restart the Kubecost `cost-analyzer` pod.